Registered charity number 1036106

 4. Appropriate recruitment and induction procedures for all new staff and volunteers responsible for providing safe environments for everyone attending/performing at a Federation Festival.

 5. No unauthorised access, downloading or duplication of media files relating to a performance or documents containing identifiable information of the performer is allowed.
+Secure encrypted servers such as Google Drive or Dropbox are used for the storing of any digital media from the time of submission to the time of judging.
+These are not made publicly available as part of the competition.

 Access to media files relating to a performance will only be accessed by the relevant Festival staff and the Adjudicators specific to that class.